 The red fox’s hearing is so keen that they can hear the ticking of a watch up to 40 yards away!
 They depend on this hearing to detect subtle movements underground.

 8.)
 A fox will not chew its food.
-Instead it uses its carnassial or shearing teeth to cut the meat into small chunks and then they are swallowed whole.
+Instead it uses its carnassial or shearing teeth to cut the meat into small chunks and then those are swallowed whole.

 9.)
 They also use the magnetic field of the North Pole to plot their trajectory.
 When they detect prey, they use their famous pounce to attack their prey from above.